elunna/recipes/salads/roasted beet, orange, and avocado salad.md

 clothes.
 Dice the beets into l-inch pieces and place ina serving bowl.

-4. IN a small bowl, combine the remaining 1 tablespoon olive oil with the vinegar, orange juice, salt, and pepper and whisk until combined.
+4. IN a small bowl, combine the remaining 1 tbsp olive oil with the vinegar, orange juice, salt, and pepper and whisk until combined.
 5. ADD the orange segments and avocado to the beets.